laravelpanel/docs/faq.md

 		}
 	}

 Q: How can I preprocess some data before storing it in CRUD ?
-What would be the suggested way of doing it?
+What would be the suggested way of doing it ?

 A: You should use model events, for example for storing secure password values you can use the 'creating' model event :

 	public function edit($entity) {